pingpongdoctor/pingpongdoctor/README.md

 ### Tech Stack Frontend

-- ReactJS.
+- React
 - React Component
-- SlickJS - React slick is a carousel component built with React.
+- React-slick - React slick is a carousel component built with React.
 The homepage has an image carousel that is built by using this library.
 - ChartJS - Chart.js is one of the most popular charting libraries.
 The website uses the Pie chart and the Line chart from this library.
 - Fitness Calculator Library - This library helps perform calculations for your BMI, BMR, total daily energy expenditure, and so on.
 - Cloudinary
 - Sha256 - This library is used to hash email and password on the frontend to protect users from being hacked.
-- Material UI
+- Material-UI

 ### Tech Stack Backend

-- JWT token
+- JWT
 - Node.js
 - ExpressJS
 - REST API
-- MySQL Workbench
+- MySQL
 - KnexJS
 - Bcrypt - This library is used to hash email and password on the backend.